Mario Party: Star Rush: Critical response

 Mario Party: Star Rush received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 18% of critics.
 In Japan, four critics from Famitsu gave Star Rush a total score of 32 out of 40.
-In summarizing the game for Nintendo Life, Thomas Whitehead wrote: "Mario Party: Star Rush may not excel in many ways, but it addresses some complaints from past entries and delivers some harmless entertainment."
+Summarizing the game for Nintendo Life, Thomas Whitehead wrote: "Mario Party: Star Rush may not excel in many ways, but it addresses some complaints from past entries and delivers some harmless entertainment."

-The removal of the car-based mechanic from the game's two home console predecessors elicited praise from Destructoids Jed Whitaker, who viewed Star Rush as the best installment in the Mario Party series since Mario Party 8.
+The removal of the car-based mechanic from the game's two home console predecessors elicited praise from Destructoids Jed Whitaker, who viewed Star Rush as the best installment in the Mario Party series since Mario Party 8 (2007).
 Thomas Whitehead of Nintendo Life believed that the replacement of the vehicle gimmick would address "consistent complaints" from fans of the Mario Party series.
-Reviewers also praised the new system of players rolling dice and moving around boards simultaneously.
-Whitaker wrote that the new mechanic "can lead to a lot of strategic moves", Jose Otero of IGN added that it made the game better suited for portable play, and Daan Koopman of Nintendo World Report found that the system "really helps speed things along".
+Reviewers also praised the new system of players rolling dice and moving around boards simultaneously; Whitaker wrote that the new mechanic "can lead to a lot of strategic moves", Jose Otero of IGN added that it made the game better suited for portable play, and Daan Koopman of Nintendo World Report found that the system "really helps speed things along".
 Koopman likewise complimented the new ability for players to move more freely on boards, finding it to be "a refreshing change".
-Praise was also given to the game's local multiplayer options, especially the free Party Guest software.
+Praise was also given to the game's local multiplayer options, especially the free Party Guest software; Game Informers Brian Shea described the demo as "a nice workaround that breaks down the handheld multiplayer barrier", while Gamereactors Jonas Mäki complimented both Party Guest and Download Play for enabling easily accessible multiplayer without requiring players to purchase multiple copies of the game, despite adding that "the problem of getting four people to sit together each with a 3DS in hand remains".

 Critics were divided on the game modes, which IGNs Jose Otero referred to as "simply forgettable" due to board games relying on repetitive random events and luck.
 Nintendo Lifes Thomas Whitehead enjoyed the main game mode, Toad Scramble, especially when playing on more complicated boards, while Nintendo World Reports Daan Koopman complimented the number of maps to select from.
 Both reviewers singled out Coinathlon as their favorite mode; Whitehead stated that the mode was "ideal for quick portable play", whereas Koopman enjoyed the unique set of minigames.
 Brian Shea of Game Informer was more critical of Coinathlon, deriding it as "a repetitive mess" due to the repetitiveness of its three minigames.